One’s a Democrat and the other’s a Republican – and they’re twins. Here’s how they bridge the divide

 Nick says he would agree.

-“If we want to change hearts and minds, you don’t do it by 30 feet down and telling people how wrong they are.
+“If we want to change hearts and minds, you don’t do it by (shouting people) down and telling people how wrong they are.
 You have to do it through empathy,” he said.

 Where these conversations take place is also important; dinner table discussions can seem more like a grandstanding debate performance rather than an opportunity for understanding and togetherness, said Israel.
 One-on-one time, such as a walk or coffee chat, establishes privacy, which can make it easier to focus on how to strengthen the relationship.